lancel00zz/custom-check-lab/README.md

 # helloworld2
-Helloworld2 And Ladder04 Custom Metrics Check For Agent It contains the conf.yaml file of the check and the python script Designed for TS Foundation1 Onboarding First Week for newhire
+Helloworld2 is a Custom Check lab designed to run along with the deck Custom Check Lab.

+It allows access to all commands and scripts and files needed to run the lab.